-Did you know how easy it is with RAD Studio Delphi to add powerful, enterprise-grade real-time streaming to and from IoT devices?
+Did you know how easy it is with Windows App Development Tools like RAD Studio Delphi to add robust, enterprise-grade real-time streaming to and from IoT devices?
 We’re going to show you how to get your apps to talk to IoT devices securely and in a robust fashion in just a few easy steps.

 IoT and Delphi – linking the “internet of things”

 IoT is very popular these days and the number of connected devices is growing at an unprecedented rate.
 We can find “things” connected to the internet and used for all sorts of applications in our homes, offices, industry, and commerce.
 In fact, they’re so ubiquitous we sometimes don’t even notice them, and the form factor they take can be non-obvious too, taking such ephemera as ‘smart’ dog collars, luggage tags, or even automated egg monitors in chicken farms.
 These physical devices usually have integrated software to allow them to communicate with each other and of course to provide useful information to humans.
 Many are designed to do that with little to no human intervention.
 I took a look at a small internet search for “connected devices” to see what would come up:

 - Amazon Echo Plus Voice Controller

 - Kuri Mobile Robot

 - Flow by Plume Labs Air Pollution Monitor

 IoT devices have two things in common: